Karl-Friedrich Beringer: Life

 Born in Neuendettelsau, Beringer studied at the Meistersinger Conservatory in Nuremberg.
 In 1970, still a student, he founded the Amadeus Choir and the Amadeus Orchestra.
 From 1976 to 1978 he was artistic director of the International Festival Youth Choir of Bayreuth.
 In 1978 he succeeded Hans Thamm as director of the boys' choir Windsbacher Knabenchor and led the ensemble to world fame.

 Beringer has worked together with renowned orchestras, especially with the Deutsches Symphonie-Orchester Berlin, the Munich Radio Orchestra and the Münchener Kammerorchester.
 Since 1981 he has been a regular at national and international music festivals, known for conducting choral works with orchestra, such as Bach's Mass in B minor, St Matthew Passion, St John Passion, and Christmas Oratorio, Mendelssohn's Elijah, Mozart's Requiem, Stravinski's Psalmensinfonie, and Ein deutsches Requiem by Brahms.

 He was awarded the Federal Cross of Merit by then President Richard von Weizsäcker for his outstanding services to the youth.
-In 2007, he and his choir received the Rheingau Musikpreis.
+In 2007, he and his choir received the Rheingau Musik Preis.
 On 12 February 2008, Beringer was awarded an honorary doctorate of the Augustana-Hochschule Neuendettelsau.

 In September 2010 he announced that he resigned his position as artistic director of the Windsbacher Knabenchor.
 On 1 February 2012, Martin Lehmann became his successor.